If you’re wondering how to learn to be happy with what you have, you’re in the right place.

 Hygge – pronounced hyoo-guh – doesn’t translate well into English.
 Instead, it’s described as ‘taking pleasure from the presence of soothing things,’ ‘cocoa by candlelight,’ and ‘the art of creating intimacy.’

-Creating a sense of hygge at home is a wonderful way to get your happy on.
+Creating a sense of hygge at home is a wonderful way to feel happy.
 Simply introduce a few cozy things into your life!

 Consider following these ideas:

-Now that you’ve been introduced to the charming concept of hygge, you’ll find it hard not to be happy where you are!
+Now that you know about the charming concept of hygge, you’ll find it hard not to be happy where you are!
+Incorporate hygge into your daily life and experience the joy and contentment it brings.

 8. Change Your Thought Patterns